THE YOUNG PERSON’S MANUAL

 THE THIRD SECTION

 8. LOVING KINDNESS TOWARD ALL.
-This may sound corny, or too Buddhist, or something else.
+This may sound corny, or too Buddhist.
 In Christian language, it is “Good will to all.”
 It is a key to a long and healthy life.
 Wish everyone well and you will benefit.
 Do not hold grudges and resentments.

 Also, do not hate anyone or anything.
 This does not mean you have to “love” everyone when they are crazy, cruel, mean, or nasty.
 It means you do not make a fetish out of hating and disliking anything or anyone.